CASSIA ESSENTIAL OIL

 Product Abstract: Also known as Bastard Cinnamon and Chinese Cinnamon, its first recorded use in China dates back to the Han Dynasty (200 BCE – 200 CE).
 In Exodus 30, 23, Moses was ordered to use both Cinnamon (Kinnamon) and Cassia (Qesia) together with Myrrh, Sweet Calamus and Olive Oil to produce a holy oil with which to anoint the Ark of the Covenant.

 Cautions: Dilute well before use; for external use only.
 May cause skin irritation; a skin test is recommended prior to use.
-Contact with eyes should be avoided.
+Contact with the eyes should be avoided.

 IMPORTANT: All products are for external use only unless otherwise indicated.
 This information is not intended to diagnose, treat, cure, or prevent any disease, and it should not be used by anyone who is pregnant or under the care of a medical practitioner.